-See Note 3 - Fair Value Hierarchy for Investments for summary geographic location of portfolio companies.
-Non-Control/Non-Affiliate investments are defined by the 1940 Act as investments that are neither Control investments nor Affiliate investments.
-(2) (3) Control investments are defined by the 1940 Act as investments in which more than 25% of the voting securities are owned or where the ability to nominate greater than 50% of the board representation is maintained.
-As of December 31, 2012, the Company did not own any Control investments.

-(4) Affiliate investments are defined by the 1940 Act as investments in which between 5% and 25% of the voting securities are owned, or an investment in an investment company's investment adviser, and the investments are not classified as Control investments.
-As of December 31, 2012, the Company did not own any Affiliate investments.
-Principal is net of payments.
-Cost is net of payments.

-(6) Index based floating interest rate is subject to contractual minimum interest rates.
+- (1) See Note 3 Fair Value Hierarchy for Investments for summary geographic location of portfolio companies. - (2) Non-Control/Non-Affiliate investments are defined by the 1940 Act as investments that are neither Control investments nor Affiliate investments. - (3) Control investments are defined by the 1940 Act as investments in which more than 25% of the voting securities are owned or where the ability to nominate greater than 50% of the board representation is maintained.
+As of December 31, 2012, the Company did not own any Control investments. - (4) Affiliate investments are defined by the 1940 Act as investments in which between 5% and 25% of the voting securities are owned, or an investment in an investment company's investment adviser, and the investments are not classified as Control investments.
+As of December 31, 2012, the Company did not own any Affiliate investments - (5) Principal is net of payments.
+Cost represents amortized cost which is net of repayments and adjusted for the amortization of premiums and/or accretion of discounts, as applicable. - (6) Index based floating interest rate is subject to contractual minimum interest rates. - (7) Lower middle market investment - (8) Investment serviced by Main Street Partners pursuant to the Servicing Agreement.
+See Note 2 for summary of Investment Classification